This article contains the following information

 Next, click on the name of the school in the Search Results here:

 If you have any trouble finding a particular school, check out these notes on the Naming of Schools in Global Link.
-You may also want to try looking by city or address.
+You may also want to try looking by city or address or in MyAFS.
 If the school cannot be found, please email School Partnerships Staff.

 Keep reading to learn more about the information available about schools.

-In the designated fields you can enter the names and email addresses of various school contacts.
-Note that the school officials who can receive an emailed online PAF via Global Link are the Principal, School Hosting Contact, and PAF Signer. *Note that the PAF Signer’s title, name, and email as well as the ‘Date Signed’ will be updated automatically when an online PAF is signed electronically.
+In the designated fields you can see the names and email addresses of various school contacts.
+The school officials who can receive an emailed online PAF via Global Link are the PAF Receiver, Principal, School Hosting Contact, and PAF Signer. *Note that the PAF Signer’s title, name, and email as well as the ‘Date Signed’ will be updated automatically when an online PAF is signed electronically.

 The information in the School Description tab is also used for the Form E - the part of the host family application that let's our incoming exchange students learn about their school placement before they arrive.
 Thus, it is courteous to give them current and accurate school information.

-The individuals listed in categories #1 and #3 above will also show up in the easy-to-view school description on MyAFS, so it is beneficial to your entire team to keep this information up-to-date.
-Any volunteer who has completed their School Outreach Training has been granted the ability to update this information in Global Link.
+The individuals listed above (Sections 1 and 3 on the School Description page) will also show up in the easy-to-view school description on MyAFS, so it is beneficial to your entire team to keep this information up-to-date.
+The easiest way to add or edit the school contact people is to click on View on MyAFS:

 This section will discuss: